Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Applications in quantum imaging

 \subsection{Hiding images in quantum correlations}

+Hiding images in quantum correlations is a technique where an object’s information is only concealed in the joint detection of photon pairs, rendering it invisible to direct intensity detection.

-The transfer of information of the pump's angular spectrum to the SPDC photon pairs have been studied by \cite{PhysRevA.57.3123}.
-This information transfer allows one to control the transverse correlation properties of the down-converted fields by manipulating the pump field.
-Recently, C. Vernière and H. Defienne \cite{verniere_hiding_2024} presented more generalized study of the transfer of coherence and the phase of the pump beam to the SPDC photon pairs.
-The experimental setup is shown in figure \ref{F38}.
-In the setup, and arbitrary shaped opaque object was inserted in the pump beam and Fourier imaged on the crystal.
-The Fourier spectrum of a given object gets projected onto a thin nonlinear crystal.
-Then, the crystal plane is Fourier-imaged onto an EMCCD camera by $f'$ lens.
-The direct intensity image of the crystal at far-field is nothing but the just uniform SPDC output as shown in figure \ref{F38}(b), where as, the intensity correlation image reveals the shape of standing cat as same as the object inserted in pump beam, as shown in figure \ref{F38}(c).
-For the next step, authors introduce transparent sleeping cat mask in the pump beam and standing cat mask between $f'$ and $f_1$.
-Lenses $f_1$ and $f_2$ are introduced after lens $f'$ for Fourier imaging crystal plane on the camera.
-This time the direct intensity image is of that image of standing cat (figure \ref{F39}(a) while the intensity correlation image is of that sleeping cat (figure \ref{F39}(b)).
-Author's approach operates for the phase objects as well.
+The transfer of the pump's angular spectrum to the SPDC photon pairs~\cite{PhysRevA.57.3123}, allows to encode the information of an object illuminated by a pump to momentum correlation, i.e., the image can be retrieved just by measuring two-photon correlations in the far-field plane.
+Recently, Vernière and Defienne~\cite{verniere_hiding_2024} presented a more generalized study of the transfer of coherence and phase of the pump beam to the SPDC photon pairs.
+The experimental setup is shown in Figure~\ref{F38}(a).
+In the setup, a transmissive object (standing cat) was inserted in the pump beam and Fourier imaged on the crystal.
+Then, the crystal plane is Fourier imaged onto an EMCCD camera by the lens $f^\prime$.
+The direct intensity image of the crystal at far-field is a uniform SPDC output as shown in Figure~\ref{F38}(b).
+On the contrary, by examining the two-photon correlations, the standing cat is revealed, as shown in Figure~\ref{F38}(c).

+The authors also presented how a complex (transmission and phase) object can be hidden in the correlations, a relevant discussion about the lens distances, and a study of the trade-off between the SNR and the resolution---all these details in Ref.~\cite{verniere_hiding_2024}.